 Spryfield is named after Captain William Spry who owned all the fields in the late 18th century.
 I was reminded of this by another large, undeveloped site across the road from Sobeys.
 There used to be a couple of nondescript buildings here, but now it is open prairie dominated by a majestic oak tree.
 Undoubtedly this site is destined for development, but if Spryfield has a soul the oak tree will survive.
 Keep that in mind as a proof of soul indicator.

-Stella Maris is a big stone church that adds some gravitas to the road.
+Saint Michael is a big stone church that adds some gravitas to the road.
 The mid-century modern design is aging well.

 This section of Herring Cove Road is generally well served by the design of its small scale commercial buildings.
 The peachy tones of the Animal Hospital brightened up the dull morning, and the cats on the roof make me smile.

 And dotting your “i” with a paw print is a nice touch.